js-temporal/temporal-polyfill/tools/rebasing.md

    - `trt $LATEST_UPSTREAMED_COMMIT $TARGET_UPSTREAM_COMMIT --onto pub/main`
    - Add `--exec=<command or script>` if you want to run a command after each substantial change to the repo during the rebase.
    To continue the example from above: `--exec=./test.sh` would cause the tool to run that test script after every substantial change to the repo.
- - This will automatically queue up a git interactive rebase with all the relevant commits and start to work through them one by one, using the interactive rebase's 'edit' option on each commit to allow the tool a chance to inspect and edit each commit.
+ - This will automatically start a git interactive rebase with all the relevant commits and start to work through them one by one, using the interactive rebase's 'edit' option on each commit to allow the tool a chance to inspect and edit each commit.
   - The tool will:
     - Automatically resolve rebase conflicts where possible, including
       - removing docs/ and spec/ from upstream which we don't use in this repo